-If your child misbehaves during your quality time, don’t give that behavior your attention.
-Instead, watch for opportunities to praise good behavior, and implement discipline strategies like time-out if needed.
+If your child misbehaves during your quality time, don’t give that behaviour your attention.
+Instead, watch for opportunities to praise good behaviour, and implement discipline strategies like time-out if needed.

-You can practice child-centered play by offering a range of activities, such as:
+You can practice child-centred play by offering a range of activities, such as:

 Let your toddler decide what they’d like to do, and offer encouragement for small achievements.
 For example, “Nice job, you found the red block!”